-There are guidelines on both buying and selling stamps, through other business resources, that visitors can follow, which are located in the Information section of the navigation bar at the left.
-It is strongly recommended that collectors sell their collections through local dealers or auction houses.
+There are guidelines for selling stamps, through other business resources, that website visitors can follow, which are described in the Selling Stamps category of the Collecting Information section of the navigation bar at the upper-left.
+It is strongly recommended that website visitors sell their collections through local dealers or auction houses.
+In most cases, it is impossible to evaluate the authenticity or condition of a stamp from a scanned image, so sending scans of collection items is not useful in this respect.
 Mailing collections, especially internationally, is very expensive and very dangerous.
-Such collections could be damaged or lost in the mail, and the overseas shipping costs can cost more than the wholesale value of the stamps being shipped.
+Such collections could be damaged or lost in the mail, and the overseas shipping costs can be more than the wholesale value of the stamps being shipped.

-The stamp images shown within the Collecting categories of the navigation bar are there for illustration purposes.
+The stamp images shown within the categories of the navigation bar are there for illustration purposes.
 Those images are either from my own collection or from other internet resources, and those stamps are not for sale.

-Many of the Collecting sections also have links to affiliated eBay seller listings located near the bottom of the content section, which will enable visitors to shop for and to buy specific items for the particular collecting subject they've just read about.
+Many of the Collecting Categories sections also have links to affiliated eBay seller listings located near the bottom of the content section, which will enable visitors to shop for and to buy specific items for the particular collecting subject they've just read about.
 Some other sections will feature outgoing links to affiliated sellers and product manufacturers for stamp collecting books and supplies.